salrn/Better-Vanilla-Cream/README.md

 # Better-Vanilla-Cream
 Makes your Vanilla Minecraft experience for Fabric better.
 These are client-side!
 You wont get banned on any servers.
 There are many features that are just small and compact, that make your live easier.
 Maybe in your survival world.
 Or a server you are on.
 BVC just adds simple useful (probably) features.
 Such as RightClick harvest, or auto-sorting for your inventory.
 Maybe inviting your friends into your world without knowing any server-knowledge, would interest you?
 Or, well...
-Better performance than OptiFine :)
+Better performance than OptiFine :) All while not breaking any vanilla-mechanics.
 ![New Project (38)](https://github.com/salrn/Better-Vanilla-Cream/assets/118051474/f14e0c2b-b10f-4317-87bf-2933a35281c1)
 (logo by me, order some like that by dming me in discord: Salami Ninja#3027)

-BVC IS NOW ON MODRINTH!!!
+im frustrated that github litteraly only wants 1 space between texts...

 VirusTotal scan: https://www.virustotal.com/gui/file/50b0914525d5e1a8e168e86c28a9184368cf5b0d60bd2200ef191c47522b7b47?nocache=1